Meanwhile, add the cream, Dijon mustard, garlic powder, and cayenne to a small saucepan and whisk to combine.

 Using store-bought pre-shredded cheese helps with the sauce's texture.
 The small amount of anti-caking agent typically added to shredded cheese (cornstarch or powdered cellulose) helps thicken the sauce.

-If you're shredding your own cheese and feel that the sauce is too thin, simply stir in a bit more cheese - try ¼ cup.
+If you're shredding your own cheese and feel that the sauce is too thin, stir in a bit more cheese - start with ¼ cup.
 You can also mix 1 teaspoon of cornstarch with 1 teaspoon of cold water and stir that into the sauce.
 This will add a tiny amount of carbs - about 2 grams for the entire recipe.

-Heat the sauce over low heat and stir the cheese in slowly and gently to prevent the cheese from becoming stringy.
+Heat the sauce over low heat and add the cheese slowly and gently to prevent it from becoming stringy.

 Please don't skip the mustard - its acidity helps improve the sauce's texture.

-You can keep the cheese sauce in the fridge, in an airtight container, for up to 4 days.
-When ready to use it, add a little heavy cream and reheat the sauce, covered, in the microwave at 50% power.
+You can keep the cheese sauce in an airtight container in the fridge for up to 4 days.
+When ready to use it, add a tablespoon of heavy cream and reheat it covered in the microwave at 50% power.
 Stir it after 30 seconds, then continue reheating - if needed - for 30 more seconds.
+You can also reheat it on the stovetop over low heat.